pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-02-04-lemon-potatoes.markdown

 - greek
 - minced garlic
 - chicken broth
-Description: As someone who isn't a big fan of potatoes, I'm in love with Greek style lemon potatoes.
+Description: As someone who isn't a big fan of <a href="/misc/veggies#potato">potatoes</a>, I'm in love with Greek style lemon potatoes.
 But after seeing upwards of 1/2 cup of olive oil in most recipes, I knew that I had to give it a shot my way.
 These roasted potatoes still feature extra virgin olive oil, as it's one of the healthiest <a href="/misc/fats">fats</a> you could consume, but dialed back as to not be too calorically dense
 Instructions:
 - You can use any kind of potatoes you have.
 I found this bag of mini yellow, red, and puple potatoes at my store, but full sized potatoes will work too.
 You can even try it with sweet potatoes!